dart-lang/sdk/docs/language/informal/covariant-overrides.md

   metadata 'covariant'? finalConstVarOrType identifier
 ```

+### Standard mode

+The static analysis in standard mode ignores `covariant` modifiers, and so
+does the dynamic semantics.

+*This means that covariant overrides are essentially ignored in standard
+mode.
+The feature is useless because covariant parameter types are always
+allowed, but we wish to enable source code to be used in both standard and
+strong mode.
+So standard mode needs to include support for accepting and
+ignoring the syntax.*

+### Strong mode

+In strong mode, the covariant overrides feature affects the static analysis
+and dynamic semantics in several ways.

-### Static checking
+#### Static checking

-The static checks are affected in several ways.
-In this section we discuss
+In this section we discuss a few general issues; several larger subtopics
-a few general issues; several larger subtopics are discussed in the
+are discussed in the following subsections.
-following sections.

 It is a compile-time error if the `covariant` modifier occurs on a
 parameter of a function which is not an instance method (which includes